flea2003/TrackAnomalyDetection/README.md

 ### 4. Create Kafka topics

-**Creating new topics.** To create the required Kafka topics, run the commands:
+Once Kafka server was started, on a separate terminal, run the commands:
 ```shell
 cd kafka_2.13-3.6.2 # the installed Kafka folder